Meena Shorey: In India

-In 1949, came Ek Thi Larki, produced and directed by Roop K. Shorey, with story written by I. S. Johar.
-The music was composed by Vinod whose song "Lara Lappa Lara Lappa Laayi Rakhdi" became the "highlight of the film".
-A "trendsetter", the song continued to remain popular over the years.
+In 1949, came Ek Thi Ladki, produced and directed by Roop K. Shorey, with story written by I. S. Johar.
+The music was composed by Vinod whose song Lara Lappa Lara Lappa Laayi Rakhdi became the highlight of the film.
+A trendsetter, the song continued to remain popular over the years.
 The playback singing was provided by Lata Mangeshkar, and though it's counted as one of Lata's earliest hits, the person mainly remembered for the song is the actress lip-syncing it in the film, Meena, who became "known thereafter as the Lara-Lappa Girl".
-The film was stated to be "the biggest runaway- hit" making Roop K. Shorey one of the top comedy film directors.
+The film was stated to be the biggest runaway- hit making Roop K. Shorey one of the top comedy film directors.

 She acted in Ek Teri Nishani in 1949 opposite Trilok Kapoor and the film also starred I. S. Johar, Cuckoo and Om Prakash.

 In 1950, she acted in the Karan Dewan Production's Anmol Ratan, with Karan Dewan and Nirmala.
 Dholak (1951) was produced by Shorey Films and directed by Roop Shorey.
 It starred Meena with Ajit, with music composed by Shyam Sunder.
-Shyam Sunder was stated to have given some "unforgettable melodies" in this film among others.
+Shyam Sunder was stated to have given some unforgettable melodies in this film among others.
 In 1953, in Ek Do Teen, Shorey tried to recreate the magic of Ek Thi Ladki, by continuing with the same "Lara Lappa" theme.
 Meena was once again paired with Motilal, and music was provided by Vinod.
 However, the film was unable to have the same effect as Ek Thi Ladki.
 Her last two films released in India were G. P. Sippy's Shrimati 420 for Sippy Films and Chandu (1958) directed by Majnu and starring Om Prakash, Shashikala, Mehmood and Pran.